megvii-research/MOTR/README.md

 *Note:*

-1. All models of MOTR are trained on 8 NVIDIA Tesla V100 GPUs.
+1. MOTR on MOT17 and DanceTrack is trained on 8 NVIDIA RTX 2080ti GPUs.
-2. The training time is about 2.5 days for 200 epochs;
+2. The training time for MOT17 is about 2.5 days on V100 or 4 days on RTX 2080ti;
 3. The inference speed is about 7.5 FPS for resolution 1536x800;
 4. All models of MOTR are trained with ResNet50 with pre-trained weights on COCO dataset.